 The AECW Directorate, DCS, G-1 manages the Army’s Expeditionary Civilian Program.
 The AECW Directorate is responsible for the readiness, training, mobilization, and reintegration of expeditionary civilians who deploy in support of military forces conducting Joint or U.S. Army-centric operations.

-The AECW civilians are a force multiplier that mitigates resourcing gaps, facilitates the quick mobilization and then execution of mission requirements.
+The civilian deployers are a force multiplier that mitigates resourcing gaps, and facilitates the quick mobilization and execution of mission requirements.
 The AECW leverages just-in-time, as well as ongoing, expertise and specialization to support Combatant Commands.
+These civilians bring critical skills, a broad range of experiences and support the Army where the Army and the Department of Defense needs them most.

 Q1: Who can participate in the AECW program?